din14970/personal-site/content/pages/resume.md

 <h5>Post-doctoral researcher</h5>
 <h6>Max-Planck-Institut für Eisenforschung (MPIE), Germany</h6>
 <p>
+I develop data analysis routines with Python for large electron microscopy datasets from techniques like 4D scanning transmission electron microscopy (4D-STEM) and time resolved energy dispersive X-ray spectroscopy (EDX).
+These routines employ a variety of computational techniques including GPU acceleration and machine learning.
+I made substantial contributions to a number of open source software projects in the TEM community and some in the broader scientific python ecosystem.
+These tools are leveraged in projects related to characterizing grain boundaries at the atomic scale, phase transformations and short-range order in high entropy alloys, the structure of high entropy carbide, measuring residual strain in silicon, and finding orientation relationships of small precipitates.
-In my current role I focus on establishing FAIR data principles in TEM research community by developing standardized metadata representations and processing pipelines.
-This also involves contributing to open source software projects in the TEM community by contributing advanced data analysis routines.
-I involved in projects related to the properties of grain boundaries, phase transformations in high entropy alloys, the structure of high entropy carbide, and measuring residual strain in silicon.
-I mentor Ph.D. students particularly on topics related to data analysis, and I support the research group by maintaining a dokuWiki, an eLabFTW instance, and by managing our collective code base on Gitlab.
+Additionally, I work on establishing FAIR data principles in TEM research community by developing standardized metadata representations, processing pipelines, and data management best practices, and promote these in the community through my publications and presentations at conferences.
+In this way I also got involved in the deployment process of eLabFTW, an open source electronic lab notebook solution.
+I mentor Ph.D. students, particularly on topics related to data analysis, and I support the research group by maintaining a dokuWiki, an eLabFTW instance, and by managing our collective code base on Gitlab.
+I also give trainings and workshops and make videos related to python data analysis.
 </p>
 </div>
 </div>